-- It is recommended that Schools do undertake on-line checks for shortlisted candidates.
-Any decision not to do so should be recorded, along with the reasons for that decision. - If undertaking on-line checks, schools should ensure that they are carried out consistently and in relation to all appointments. - Application packs should be updated to advise candidates that such checks will be undertaken in line with Keeping Children Safe in Education and refer candidates to the School's Privacy Notice. - The check should be a simple (e.g. google) search rather than an exhaustive check of social media platforms. - There are private providers offering to undertake on-line checks for schools, however, these may go beyond what is recommended by KCSIE - 6.7 All applicants, whether successful or not, should be informed of the outcome of the shortlisting process.
+- It is recommended that Schools/Academies do undertake on-line checks for shortlisted candidates.
+Any decision not to do so should be recorded, along with the reasons for that decision. - If undertaking on-line checks, Schools/Academies should ensure that they are carried out consistently and in relation to all appointments.

+- Application packs should be updated to advise candidates that such checks will be undertaken in line with Keeping Children Safe in Education and refer candidates to the School's/Academie's Privacy Notice. - The check should be a simple (e.g. google) search rather than an exhaustive check of social media platforms. - The check should be carried out by someone who is not involved with the recruitment process and only information which may suggest the presence of a risk should be provided to the recruitment Panel. - There are private providers offering to undertake on-line checks for Schools/Academies, however, these may go beyond what is recommended by KCSIE. - 6.7 All applicants, whether successful or not, should be informed of the outcome of the shortlisting process.
 For posts attracting a high number of applicants you may wish to include a line in the advert stating, 'due to the volume of applicants, if you do not hear from us by DATE please assume that you have been unsuccessful on this occasion, however we hope that this will not deter you from applying to work with us in the future'.
-Feedback should be provided to all unsuccessful applicants upon request - 6.8 Applicants who are invited to an interview will be sent an outline of the form of the interview (and other selection methods if used).
-Appropriate school staff must be informed of the expected arrival of the applicant e.g., receptionist. - 6.9 Where appropriate, skills tests, such as lesson observation, will form part of the interview - 6.10 Employers should always ask for written information about previous employment history and check that information is not contradictory or incomplete and any gaps should be explored.
-References should be sought on all short-listed applicants, including internal ones, before interview, so that any issues of concern they raise can be explored further with the referee and taken up with the applicant at interview (for more information refer to the DfE's latest safer recruitment guidance within their publication "Keeping Children Safe in Education" see link in paragraph 6.6). - 6.11 To be effective, interviews need to be carefully prepared.
+Feedback should be provided to all unsuccessful applicants upon request. - 6.8 Applicants who are invited to an interview will be sent an outline of the form of the interview (and other selection methods if used).
+Appropriate School/Academy staff must be informed of the expected arrival of the applicant e.g., receptionist. - 6.9 Where appropriate, skills tests, such as lesson observations, will form part of the interview. - 6.10 Employers should always ask for written information about previous employment history and check that information is not contradictory or incomplete and any gaps should be explored.
+References should be sought on all short-listed applicants where possible, including internal ones, before interview, so that any issues of concern they raise can be explored further with the referee and taken up with the applicant at interview (for more information refer to the DfE's latest safer recruitment guidance within their publication "Keeping Children Safe in Education"). - 6.11 To be effective, interviews need to be carefully prepared.
 The interview or selection tasks should assess the merits of each applicant against the JD and PS and explore their suitability to work with children.
 Using a scoring system to assess the applicant's suitability will ensure equality and fairness throughout the process.
 Further guidance on interviewing is available from your HR provider, however an interview matrix template can be found at Appendix 5.